How much does it cost to stain or paint a fence?

 Does a fence need cleaning before staining?

 A fence needs cleaning before staining to ensure proper stain penetration and a uniform, lasting application.
-Power washing at low pressure or cleaning with a bleach and trisodium phosphate-based cleanser preps the surface to accept the stain.
+Prep the surface to accept the stain by power washing at low pressure or cleaning with a bleach and trisodium phosphate-based cleanser.

 How many coats of stain for a fence?